QUESTIONS AND ANSWERS ABOUT

 It is important to note that just because a screed is touch dry, does not mean that it is ready for an application of waterproofing product over the top of it.
 A screed has to be fully cured, prior to membrane application, and that can vary dramatically due to a number of factors, including thickness of the screed, specific mixture of the screed, humidity, air flow and temperatures amongst other things.

-If in any doubt whatsoever as to the curing status of the screed, always use an epoxy as a vapor barrier prior to membrane application.
+If in any doubt whatsoever as to the curing status of the screed, always use an epoxy primer or a product such as Gripset P10 as a vapor barrier prior to membrane application.